JayHo118/60-second-Scramble/README.md

-# WackyYahtzee
+# 60 second Scramble
-A slightly new idea on a classic game
+A new dice roll saving game with a twist.
+Every 60 seconds you lose a category.
+Yahtzee players will love it!